sysdiglabs/secure-inline-scan-examples/README.md

 ## Issues and pull requests

 If you find a related topic lacks enough information, or some problem with any of the existing examples, please file a issue in this repository.
-Pull requests to ammend any existing information or examples are also welcomed.
+Pull requests to amend any existing information or examples are also welcomed.

 ## More information